LukeSmithxyz/emailwiz/README.md

 - Your IMAP/SMTP server will me `mail.yourdomain.tld` and your ports will be the typical ones: 993 for IMAP and 587 for SMTP.
 - Using non-encypted ports is not allowed for safety!
 The login is with plaintext because that's simpler and more robust given SSL's security.
 - As is, you will use your name, not full email to log in.
 E.g., for my `luke@lukesmith.xyz` address, `luke` is my login.

+If this script or documentation has saved you some frustration, you can donate to support me at (lukesmith.xyz/donate)[https://lukesmith.xyz/donate.html].
+No refunds if the process of having a mail server causes you another kind of frustration! 😉